capullo-tech/RadioCapullo/README.md

  - Just open the app, and it will start listening/playing to the last broadcaster IP if available.

 *Broadcast mode*
- - Button to start advertising as spotfi-speaker to any spotfi-app in the network.
+ - Button to start advertising as Spotify speaker to any Spotify app in the network.
- - After its activated by any spotfi-app (including same phone), it will start playing its own broadcast.
+ - After its activated by any Spotify app (including same phone), it will start playing its own broadcast.

 ### Steps to use
  1. Make sure all devices are connected to same network SSID (WLAN, Hotspot)

 Run a broadcaster
- - Open RadioCapullo and press Broadcast button to start advertising the phone's speaker as [spotfi-speaker], labeled using phone's name.
+ - Open RadioCapullo and press Broadcast button to start advertising the phone as [phone-spotify-speaker], labeled using phone's name.
- - Use a spotfi-app in same or any device from network, to scan & control [phone-spotfi-speaker].
+ - Use a Spotify app in same or any device from network, to scan & control [phone-spotify-speaker].
 Play any song in spotfi-app.
- - When RadioCapullo detects it has been selected as a spotfi-speaker, it starts the local WiFi broadcast and playback.
-Play any song in spotfi-app.
+ - When RadioCapullo detects it has been selected as a Spotify speaker, it starts the local network broadcast and playback.
+Play any song in Spotify app.

 Run a listener
  - Use any android device from network to playback the transmission OTA. open RadioCapullo and write the broadcaster IP > click Play.
 Device starts playing synchronous music.
  - Any radio listener can change the music queue.
-Use spotfi-app to scan & JAM the broadcaster's [spotfi-speaker].
-Play any song in spotfi-app.>
+Use spotfi-app to scan & JAM the broadcaster's [spotify-speaker].
+Play any song in Spotify app.>

 ## Contributing
 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-## License
-RadioCapullo is released under the MIT License.
-See the LICENSE file in the repository for more details.

 ## Disclaimers